cheredia19/100-worst-movies-all-time-by-rt/README.md

   yAxis="amount"
 />

+The full list of Rotten Tomatoes' 100 Worst Movies of All Time is below.
+You can filter by ranking, title, year of release, plus critic and audience scores.

+<FlatUiTable
+  data={{
+    url: 'movies.csv'
+  }}
+/>

+## Insight of the reviews

 <PlotlyBarChart
   data={{
     url: 'critic_movie.csv'
   }}
-  title="Number of critics for each movie" xAxis="movie" yAxis="reviews"
+  title="Number of reviews for each movie" xAxis="movie" yAxis="reviews"
 />